boo1ean/infra/readme.md

 E.g. If you generate `api-workframe` and you already have postgres set service you will get `PG_HOST` initialized with name of postgres container.

+## Shared codebase

+Shared codebase folders used to share code between different services and implemented as:

+- symlinks + volumes in `dev` mode
+- folder copy in `prod` mode

+shared folders are not services and don't have dockerfiles and entries in docker-compose configs.

 ```
 usage: index.js <command>